SPC GUSTAVO ZARATE

 Though Gustavo has made significant progress, he still has not regained his ability to speak, and experiences seizures as a result of his TBI.
 He can walk short distances on his own, but uses his wheelchair the majority of the time.

-Hector says he and his family are incredibly grateful to HFOT’s donors and supporters who will give Gustavo this opportunity for happiness.
+Hector says he and his family are incredibly grateful to HFOT’s donors and supporters who gave Gustavo this opportunity for happiness.
 “Thank you for giving my brother another reason to smile and the feeling he has not been and will never be forgotten,” Hector says.
 “On behalf of my family and Gustavo thank you for being a part of his unforgettable journey.”